Skip to main content

 Students who have completed this VIP will be able to

-2. Develop innovative methods for communicating and translating neuroscientific information into communities and social services, and
+• Foster and apply interdisciplinary collaboration and innovative methods for communicating neuroscientific information in partnership with communities and social services.

 Methodologies and/or Technologies used to achieve project goals